deduskaa/portfolio-v2/works/movix.md

 ## Background

 Movix is an app I made for fun, trying to copy a UI I found from dribbble with a small twist.
 I also added search and save functionalities.

-## Includes

-- React
-- React Router
-- Styled Components
-- The Movie Database API
+Build with react, styled-components and react-router and utilises The Movie Database as the API.

 ---